OutSystems/docs-bestpractices/src/security/injection-XSS/Injection-and-Cross-Site-Script-(XSS).md

 To reduce the likelihood of a successful XSS event on OutSystems, you can enable the CSP protection on the Service Center / Security and specify more than a dozen configurations to increase your security.

-One disadvantage is maintaining a white list of permitted resources.
+One disadvantage is maintaining an allowlist of permitted resources.
 This typically involves communicating with third party sites to determine their inclusion’s authenticity.

 In OutSystems, you enable CSP in LifeTime.
 See [Apply Content Security Policy](https://www.outsystems.com/tk/redirect?g=e59d9233-7c2d-43ae-b8a2-f55d75263c68) for further instructions.